Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

 Flour:

-If you look up cookie recipes online you will finds loads of different information about what flour to use in your cookies.
-Some call for bread flour, others all-purpose flour and you can even find lots of heritage grain flour recipes.
+If you look up cookie recipes online you will find loads of different information about what flour to use in your cookies.
+Some call for bread flour, others all-purpose flour, and you can even find lots of heritage grain flour recipes.
 Our sourdough chocolate chunk cookies call for a blend of all-purpose, bread and freshly milled spelt flour.
 The whole grain spelt adds health benefits, as well as a lot of flavour.
-The bread and all purpose are there to balance each other so that the dough has good gluten development without being overly tough.
+The bread and all-purpose are there to balance each other so that the dough has good gluten development without being overly tough.

 Sugar: